neynt/nptools/README.md

 ```
 NP_USER='username'
 NP_PASS='password'
-PET_NAME='xX_bestpet_Xx
+PET_NAME='xX_bestpet_Xx'
 ```

 in a file called .env in this directory.
-Then run `./run.sh daemon.py`.
+Then run `./run_daemon.sh`.

 Additional flags include `USER_AGENT` and `FIREFOX_COOKIES_DB`.

-A lot of this code was written with assumptions that only hold true on my account (e.g. you only have one pet, for training).
+A lot of this code was written with assumptions that only hold true on my account.
 So run it at your own risk and maybe start the daemon with only a few safe dailies enabled first.
+(Comment out most of the tasks in daemon.py)

-Produced files include:
+## Produced files

 ```
 itemdb.db: sqlite3 database of Neopets items.
-daemon.pickle: pickled dict from daily name to when you last did them.
+g.pickle: pickle of some state we want to persist (see `lib/g.py`).
 nptools.cookies: cookies from curl.
-*.log: various activity-specific log files.
+*.log: various activity-specific log files. e.g. lab_ray.log tracks zap results.
 pages/: copies of all requested pages.
 shop_captchas/: images of captchas when buying items.
 ```